-Following years of travelling to airports, flying, jumping the through hoops set by security and arriving, often with the necessary baggage intact – occasionally without – we thought it might be useful to share some of our experience with you.
+Following years of travelling through airports and jumping the through hoops set by security, we thought it might be useful to share some of our experience with you.

 Part 1 – Luggage